wpswings/wallet-system-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 2.5.0 - Released on 07 August 2023 =
+= 2.5.0 - Released on 19 September 2023 =
-* Fix: Issue fixed in Partial payment when admin deduct amount while placing order.
-* Fix: Fixed error while adding balance manually from wallet table.
-* Fix: Fixed Notification Error when admin deducts more than existent value from wallet table.
-* Fix: Issue Fixed regarding data store for wallet recharge order.
+* New: Negative wallet amount support
+* New: HPOS Compatibility
-* New: Latest WP [6.3] and WC [8.0.0] update.
+* New: Latest WP[6.3.1] and WC[8.0.3] Update